heber737/local-weather-app/README.md

 - Node.js
 - [Open Meteo](https://open-meteo.com/) API to retrieve the local weather data.

 Note: the data available at Open Meteo can be inexact for some remote areas.
 Do not rely on this app as a high precision weather forecast provider.
-You can also collaborate and update the weather data source.
+You can also collaborate and improve the weather data source.

 ## How to Install and Run this App